Frequently Asked Questions

 Can a legacy B2B company become agent-native?

 It can.
-The path looks like a 2 to 4 year program: ship the knowledge layer first, then re-architect surfaces around it, then re-organize GTM around the agent funnel.
+The path is a 2 to 4 year program: ship the knowledge layer first, then re-architect surfaces around it, then re-organize GTM around the agent funnel.
 Most large incumbents will instead remain agent-ready and lose share to agent-native challengers, the way most retail incumbents lost share to web-native competitors after 2005.

 What does an agent-native marketing org look like?